madhurchhajed/Cat-or-Not-Cat-Image-Classifier/README.md

 # How are neural network model works ?

-### 1. Images from are training and testing dataset are reshaped.
+### 1. Images from our training and testing dataset are reshaped.

 <p align="center">